-These platforms are easy to use and are value for money.
+These platforms are easy to use – even blogging amateurs can whip up great-looking sites easily – and value for money.
 They also give great features to modify the design and have friendly customer support in case of any hiccups in the plan.

 However, a non-technical person may require a professional to work on these platforms for website designing.

 Now you may not require too much technical assistance and a dedicated team to work on ready-made templates.
 But, the execution cost and team may add up if you are creating a custom website from scratch.

 For instance, a corporate website will require a designer, project manager, market, and markup developer.
 As you need scalability, functionality, UX, UI, performance, and customer access to a corporate website, it is vital to have an experienced team.

 You can choose your team from different local agencies, freelancers, or work with an outsourcing agency.
 In the end, the efficiency, communication, and skills of the team will determine the time and cost of the website.